home page

 Context:

-At Western Cape College, Aurukun Campus estimates are that at least 80% of children have significant hearning problems - conductive or sensorineural hearing loss can affect as many as 75% of students.
-Otitis Media (see below for further informaion), or Runny/Glue Ear is the predoninant hearing health issue.
-Otitis Media comes and goes as does the flue and can cause significant hearing loss.
-At present 15 of the 17 verified students are verified HI (Hearing Impaired) - 88%.
+At Western Cape College, Aurukun Campus there are a significant number of children with conductive or sensorineural hearing loss; at times it can be as high as 75% of the students in our classes at one time.
+This happens for a number of reasons, the main cause in Aurukun being Otitis Media (see below for further informaion), or Runny/Glue Ear.
+Otitis Media comes and goes as the flue does and can cause significant hearing loss.
+At present 15 of the 17 students who are verified are verified HI (Hearing Impaired); 88%!

 Soundfield Amplification Systems have been used in many schools now with outstanding results; one study found that the use of these systems in indigenous schools resulted in (www.nal.gov.au):